Oskar Schiele

 Oskar Schiele (April 14, 1889 – July 1, 1950) was a German freestyle and backstroke swimmer who competed in the 1906 Intercalated Games and in the 1912 Summer Olympics.
 He was born in Halberstadt and died in Magdeburg.

-In 1906 he won a silver medal as a member of German 4x250 m relay team.
+In 1906, he won a silver medal as a member of the German 4x250 m relay team.
 He also finished seventh in the one mile freestyle competition.
-Six years later at the 1912 Olympics he was eliminated in the first round of the 400 metre freestyle event as well as of the 100 metre backstroke competition.
-He was also a member of the German relay team which finished fourth in the 4x200 metre freestyle relay event.
+Six years later, at the 1912 Olympics, he was eliminated in the first round of the 400 metre freestyle event as well as of the 100 metre backstroke competition.
+He was also a member of the German relay team, which finished fourth in the 4x200 metre freestyle relay event.